everdro1d/anyrun-plugins/plugins/tmuxinator-launcher/README.md

 - **Project identification**
   - Searches for `.tmuxinator.yml` in a project root (definded with depth config)
-  - Reads `project_name:` from config when in a local config
+  - Reads the project's `name:` key when in a local config
+  - Uses the filename stem for global configs

 - **Automatic project creation**
   - Creates and runs a basic tmuxinator config file if one does not exist